rosenation/pinteresting/README.md

 by [Sarah Rose](http://uptotheoccasion.com)

-"People who say it cannot be done should not interrupt those who are doing it (George Bernard Shaw)"
+"People who say it cannot be done should not interrupt those who are doing it."
+(George Bernard Shaw)